darthneel/sql_notes/README.md

 GROUP BY Country.name
 ORDER BY lang_count DESC LIMIT 5;
 ```
-* Calculate the average GDP grouped by continent
+* Calculate the average GNP grouped by continent
 ```sql
 SELECT continent, AVG(GNP) FROM Country GROUP BY continent;
 ```